isomerpages/moe-zhonghuapri/_for-parent/PSLE new scoring system.md

 Changes to the PSLE Scoring and S1 Posting will be made as part of a larger shift to nurture well-rounded individuals and move away from an over-emphasis on academic results.
 To be implemented starting from the 2021 PSLE cohort, the changes aim to:

-• Reduce fine differentiation of students
+<br>1)Reduce fine differentiation of students
-• Reflect a student’s level of achievement regardless of how his peers have done
+<br>2)Reflect a student’s level of achievement regardless of how his peers have done
-• Encourage families to choose schools based on their suitability for the child’s learning needs, talents and interests.
+<br>3)Encourage families to choose schools based on their suitability for the child’s learning needs, talents and interests.